-The use of SPDs have increased due to the proliferation of more complex electronics, LED lighting, photovoltaics and microprocessor controlled devices that are more susceptible to damage due to surges caused by lightning and switching disturbances.
+The use of SPDs has increased due to the proliferation of more complex electronics, LED lighting, photovoltaics and microprocessor-controlled devices that are more susceptible to damage due to surges caused by lightning and switching disturbances.
 Surge protection needs within a building will vary depending on the surge withstand capability of the equipment being protected, level of protection desired, geography or location of the equipment, and the functional criticality of the equipment.

-With combined testing of SPDs, wecan simultaneously provide Global Market Access solutions for the UL Mark in North America, as well as other certifications for markets around the world.
+With combined testing of surge protective devices, we can simultaneously provide global market access solutions for the UL Mark in North America, as well as other certifications and schemes for markets around the world.
 One certification process allows you to profit from faster speed to market.
-This streamlined and accelerated process helps save time and money through a well-provenglobal certification program.
+This streamlined and accelerated process helps save time and money through a well-proven global certification program.

-UL evaluates SPDs to the following standards for compliance and safety:
+UL evaluates SPDs to the following standards for compliance and safety, but not limited to:

-We provide investigations, testing and certification services for the following types of SPDs:
+We provide investigations, testing and certification services for the following types of SPDs, but not limited to:

 - Permanently connected — Types 1, 2 and 3 SPDs